-The Department of Kinesiology prepares students for opportunities for service in public, private and commercial situations, as well as community and non-profit, therapeutic, outdoor, campus, military, employee recreation, physical therapy, personal training, strength and conditioning, cardiac rehabilitation, and sports ministry settings.
+The Department of Kinesiology at Huntington University prepares students for opportunities for service in public, private and commercial situations, as well as community and non-profit, therapeutic, outdoor, campus, military, employee recreation, physical therapy, personal training, strength and conditioning, cardiac rehabilitation, and sports ministry settings.

 By studying kinesiology and sport leadership, there is an abundance of careers that you can pursue.
-Our graduates have left HU to start their careers as a clinical exercise psychologist, cardiac rehab specialist, personal trainer and much more. some continue their schooling to obtain a master’s for physical therapy, occupational therapy, physician’s assistant, or a doctorate in kinesiology.
+Our graduates have matriculated from Huntington University to begin their careers as a clinical exercise psychologist, cardiac rehab specialist, personal trainer and much more.
+Some continue their education to obtain a master’s for physical therapy, occupational therapy, physician’s assistant, or a doctorate in kinesiology.

 The HU Difference

 Students have the option to major in exercise and movement science, sports and exercise studies, 3-2 athletic training, or occupation therapy assistance.
 Classes incorporate concepts from biology, chemistry, physics, and math, applying these ideas to better understand the human body.
 At HU, there are countless opportunities to gain experience through internships, practicum courses, and service learning.
 Students develop technical skills by using state-of-the-art equipment such as the Bod Pod, Metabolic Cart, iWorx and more.
 Students will have the chance to develop and implement their own research studies to study various functions of the body.
 The Department of Kinesiology works with local hospital Parkview to link students with internships which can open up to careers after graduation.

 Dr. Fred Miller, Associate Professor of Exercise Science and Department Chair